kartonfarkas/api_docs/source/integrations/automation_center/node_trigger_endpoint.rst

 Campaign Specific External Data
 -------------------------------

-The External Event entry point allows the user to post a JSON data structure along with the triggered external event.
+The External Event entry point allows you to post a JSON data structure along with the triggered external event.
-This JSON data structure is passed along the program, and can be used to customize program runs.
+This JSON data structure is passed along the program, and can be used to customize how the node behaves when the program is run.
 For example, this data is used to dynamically generate sections in email.
 API based nodes will receive this JSON object in the data field (when present).

 PHP Implementation